blane13brown/blane13brown.github.io/README.md

 </p>

 ## Requirements for a grade of A:
 My elevator touch screen has a size of 650px by 490px.
-This may seem small but I have good reason for choosing this screen size.
-I want those in wheel chairs to be able to easily use my interface, so I made sure to make it compact, without compromising on the information it provides.
-I took full advantag of the interface being touch screen by allowing users to swipe to see all possible floors.
+This may seem small but I have a good reason for choosing this screen size.
+I want those in wheelchairs to be able to easily use my interface, so I made sure to make it compact, without compromising on the information it provides.
+I took full advantage of the interface being a touch screen by allowing users to swipe to see all possible floors.
 Census.gov states that 84% of Americans own a smart device, meaning they have experience using touch screens and would not have to learn how to use my interface.
 I also supply arrows pointing in the direction that more information is available so users will not miss any floors.
 I believe I have a unique interface that is handicap friendly and relays all the important information someone could want from an elevator.

 ![ElevatorDemo](https://user-images.githubusercontent.com/88754586/192777528-eb501a6a-c910-44d1-b237-c2b238f54c68.gif)